Skift Take

 Have a confidential tip for Skift?
 Get in touch

-Tags: american airlines, bankruptcy, mergers, us airways
+Tags: american airlines, bankruptcy, mergers and acquisitions, us airways

 Up Next